arangodb/arangodb/Documentation/DocuBlocks/Rest/BackupRestore/post_admin_backup_download.md

 @RESTRETURNCODES

+@RESTRETURNCODE{202}
+If all is well, code 202 is returned.

 @RESTRETURNCODE{400}
 If the download command is invoked with bad parameters or any HTTP method other than `POST`, then an *HTTP 400* is returned.